-Elleke Boehmer (BA(Hons), MPhil (Oxon), DPhil (Oxon)) is Professor of World Literature in English in the English Faculty, University of Oxford, and currently Director of the Oxford Research Centre in the Humanities (TORCH).
+Elleke Boehmer (BA(Hons), MPhil (Oxon), DPhil (Oxon)) is Professor of World Literature in English in the English Faculty, University of Oxford, Director of the Oxford Centre for Life-Writing (OCLW), and PI on the Andrew W. Mellon-funded 'Humanities and Identities' project at The Oxford Research Centre in the Humanities.
+She was the Director of TORCH 2015-17.
 She is a founding figure in the field of colonial and postcolonial studies, and internationally known for her research in anglophone literatures of empire and anti-empire.
-She is an acclaimed novelist and short story writer, most recently of The Shouting in the Dark (2015).
+She is also a novelist and short story writer, most recently of The Shouting in the Dark (2015).

 Left: Elleke's monograph Indian Arrivals discusses the Modernist friends and collaborators, William Rothenstein and Rabindranath Tagore, here seen meeting on 7 July 1912.

 In the longer term Elleke Boehmer, a native speaker of Netherlands, is developing a comparative project looking at inter-relations between colonial, postcolonial and migrant writing in English and Dutch in the long nineteenth century.
 Her novel The Shouting in the Dark (2015) also considers questions of how we deal with legacies of colonialism and race, in this case in the Netherlands and South Africa.
 She is developing an ambitious research project to explore how lives are understood, recorded and revisioned in the global south, in ways that fundamentally question notions of biography and life-writing from the North Atlantic world.